 Three-dimensional printing allows several inexpensive prototypes to be made and tested quickly.
 The plastics being used are often good enough to test the product in a production environment.
 As 3-D printing advances, one of its core strengths is the ability to make a single complex part that would normally require several sub-assemblies with fasteners.
 This translates to reduced weight (no fasteners) and reduced labor (no assembly required).

-And finally, simulation tool advancements allow more virtual testing well before a physical prototype has to be constructed.
-Simulators can model the physical kinetic reactions between different objects, which is very helpful in material handling product flow analysis.
+tool advancements allow more virtual testing well before a physical prototype has to be constructed.
+Simulators can model the physical kinetic reactions between different objects, which is very helpful in material handling product flow analysis

 Three-dimensional modeling tools and simulators provide finite element analysis (FEA) for structural strength, thermal characteristics, and vibrational analysis.
 This allows the creative engineer to go through several rapid virtual design iterations before committing the resources for a physical prototype.